rjsaidi/Welcome-to-DATA-110/README.md

      - [Correlation Scatterplots and Regression](./correlation_scatterplots_and_regression.qmd)

 ## Unit 7 - Project 1
+This week you will complete project 1.
+You will have to search for and choose a dataset that is appropriate for this project.
+You will get approval from me to use the dataset, and then you will complete the project and present it to the class.

 ## Unit 8 - Continuous Variables in DS Labs and Interactivity with Highcharter
 This unit will specifically explore more complex visualizations specifically for continuous variables; we will also learn to incorporate interactivity using the highcharter package